WeCodeMakeCode/breathing-circles-good/README.md

 ## How to Use

-Click the link in the About section to the right.
+Click the link in the About section to the right to open the program in a browser.
 Button A pauses the program until Button A is pressed again.
 Button B freezes the current screen as a background and continues breathing.
 Arrow Buttons move the center of the concentric circles creating an artistic effect.